Wilson-Loop-Ideal Bands and General Idealization: Model Studies

-The twisted bilayer MoTe$_2$ consists of two valleys, $\K$ and $\K'$, related by the TR symmetry, and we only focus on $\K$ valley here.
-We will use the faithful model for twist angle $\theta=3.89^\circ$ provided in \refcite{Zhang2024UniversalMoireModel}, which is constructed directly from density functional theory (DFT) calculation without any continuous parameter fitting.
-The form of the model and the details for the calculation are shown in \cref{app:tMoTe2}, and here we summarize the key results.
+The first model is the faithful model for twist angle $\theta=3.89^\circ$ provided in \refcite{Zhang2024UniversalMoireModel}, which is constructed directly from density functional theory (DFT) calculations without any continuous parameter fitting.
+Twisted bilayer MoTe$_2$ consists of two valleys, $\K$ and $\K'$, related by TR symmetry, and we only focus on $\K$ valley here.
+The form of the model and the details for the calculation are shown in {\apptMoTe}, and here we summarize the key results.
 The band structure of the model is shown in \cref{fig:tMoTe2}.
 The top electron band in \cref{fig:tMoTe2} has $\Ch=1$ and $\Tr\G/(2\pi) = 1.330$ (\cref{fig:tMoTe2}(a)), which is not Chern-ideal.

-Now we apply the three flows---the SMV flow, the static-target flow with target choice \cref{main_eq:uniform_ideal_g}, and the dynamical-target flow with target choice \cref{main_eq:dynamical_target_form}---discussed in \cref{sec:monotonic_flow} to the top electron band in \cref{fig:tMoTe2}(a), \ie, choosing the starting $P_{t=0,\bsl{k}}$ in \cref{eq:P_flow_monotonic} to be the projector of the top electron band.
+Now we apply the three flows---the SMV flow, the static-target flow, and the dynamical-target flow---discussed in \cref{sec:monotonic_flow} to the top electron band in \cref{fig:tMoTe2}(a), \ie, choosing the starting $P_{t=0,\bsl{k}}$ in \cref{main_eq:P_flow_monotonic} to be the projector of the top electron band.
 Note that for all flows, we allow band mixing between all bands, \ie, choosing $\bar{Q}_{t,\bsl{k}} = Q_{t,\bsl{k}} = 1 - P_{\bsl{k}}$ in \cref{main_eq:P_flow_monotonic}.
 The results are shown in \cref{fig:tMoTe2}(b-d).
 All three flows achieve numerically Chern-ideal states with relative error $(\Tr\G - 2\pi|\Ch| )/(2\pi |\Ch|) < 5\times 10^{-3}$.
-Nevertheless, the static-target flow with target choice \cref{main_eq:uniform_ideal_g} achieves a quantum metric that is most uniform, which makes sense since the target is the uniform ideal quantum metric, while the dynamical-target flow with target choice \cref{main_eq:dynamical_target_form} has most fluctuations.
-Interestingly, the SMV flow achieves the ideal states with least band mixing (or largest remaining probability in the top electron band): the final projectors has probability of 0.942, 0.939 and 0.926 remaining in the top electron bands for the SMV flow, the static-target flow with target choice \cref{main_eq:uniform_ideal_g} and the dynamical-target flow with target choice \cref{main_eq:dynamical_target_form}, respectively.
+Nevertheless, the static-target flow achieves a quantum metric that is most uniform, which makes sense since the target is the uniform ideal quantum metric, while the dynamical-target flow has the most fluctuations.
+Interestingly, the SMV flow achieves the ideal states with least band mixing (or largest remaining probability in the top electron band): the final projectors has probability of 0.942, 0.939 and 0.926 remaining in the top electron bands for the SMV flow, the static-target flow and the dynamical-target flow, respectively.
+We also perform the SMV flow on a $210\times 210$ mesh, and converge to a very similar numerical ideal states, demonstrating the numerical convergence.